kshitij-r/SPARC/README.md

   * void display_fifo();

 ## Memory Module Class
 SoC transactions need a memory model to perform read/write operations.
-SSEL comes with a memory model which enables this.
+SPARK comes with a memory model which enables this.
 This class extends the following classes:
 * BaseIP
 ```C++
 class baseIP